MaksymZelinskyi/unitrack/README.md

 **UniTrack** is a lightweight web application designed to help small tech teams track their collaborators, manage their projects, and follow tasks with clarity and structure.

-🛠️ Built with love in Java/Spring Boot by Maksym Zelinskyi — a 17-year-old developer looking to prove what a self-taught mind can deliver.
+🛠️ Built with love in Java/Spring Boot by Maksym Zelinskyi — an 18-year-old developer looking to prove what a self-taught mind can deliver.

 ---